Client: UK Major Regulated Utility Company

 How one of the UK’s major regulated utility companies worked with the EPC to transform existing emergency planning into an evolving resilience plan that is allowing it to plan for the immediate response to the management of the wider consequences.

 One of the UK’s leading distribution network operators.

-Following severe nationwide storms in 2013, the client wanted support to:
+Following severe nationwide storms, the client wanted support to:

 - Enhance their resilience planning to protect their network

 - Develop a strategic and tactical response to issues that could impact the organisation’s business continuity

 - Embed changes into the organisation

 - Set a plan in place to allow continued improvement